 - Why the ACE (Adverse Childhood Experience) study is so important in generational and community healing

 - Using somatic techniques for supporting resilience, regulation, and repair

 - Ethics and protocols

 Knowledge and experience in a bio-physiological model of trauma resolution, such as Somatic Experiencing, Sensorimotor Psychotherapy, or the Hakomi Method, is required.
-Completion of the Touch Skills Training, Transforming the Experience-Based Brain, the Somatic Experiencing Advanced year, or the equivalent, is a necessary foundation for this course.
+Completion of the Touch Skills Training, Transforming the Experience-Based Brain, the Somatic Experiencing Intermediate level, or the equivalent, is a necessary foundation for this course.

 Following is a list of topics that will be addressed in each module.
 We use an experiential and emergent design model for teaching, which means that topics evolve from the group exercises and discussion.
 The following gives an approximate order for the material presented, but there will be variation for each group experience.